LucasDelfino92/morrowindsharp/visuals.md

   - MO2 will install the mod as a BAIN package.
 Tick **00 Core** and click **OK**.
 - [**Nordic Chest Replacer**](https://www.nexusmods.com/morrowind/mods/45383) by Remiros: replaces the standard wooden chests in Nordic Tombs with a unique model, because the original looked horribly out of place.
 - [**Parasol Particles**](https://www.nexusmods.com/morrowind/mods/47755) by Melchior Dahrk: adds falling spores particle effects to the iconic emperor parasol mushrooms.
-- [**Pincushion**](https://www.nexusmods.com/morrowind/mods/46862) by Hrnchamd: displays projectiles on struck characters, NPCs, and more.
-Read the mod's FAQ for detailed information.
-- [**RainSplash**](https://www.nexusmods.com/morrowind/mods/43124) by abot: adds rain splashes around the player when it is raining.
 - [**Realistic Blood v1.0**](http://mw.modhistory.com/download-50-10419) by Leatherpoker: makes blood more liquid and less smoke-like.
 - [**Red Vos**](https://www.nexusmods.com/morrowind/mods/44729) by Tyddyner and Melchior Dahrk: gives the farming village of Vos a unique, reddish texture to complement the region.
 This changes both the interior and exterior areas of the village.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **0-Data Files**
     - **1-Glow in the Dahrk Patch**
-- [**RR Mod Series - Better Gnisis Arch**](https://www.nexusmods.com/morrowind/mods/46224) by Morrowind Community and Resdayn Revival Team: new models and textures for Gnisis Arch based on Morrowind concept art.
-  - Also install the **RedFurryDemon's - Hand 2k texture** optional file.
 - [**RR Mod Series - Melchiors Mudcrab Merchant**](https://www.nexusmods.com/morrowind/mods/42685?) by Melchior Dahrk and Resdayn Revival Team: model and texture replacer for the Mudcrab Merchant, making him stand out against the other mudcrabs in a classy way.
   - Only install the **Main file for English version** main file.
   - This mod includes a .BSA file which you will have to register.